 - Add NeoPixels and LEDs to indicate the status of the soil moisture.
-For example, "green" could mean optimal moisture, "yellow" for watering is needed soon, and "red" for watering now. - Show the process of watering with a sequence of LED lights to simulate the water flow. - Use the LCD screen to display real-time soil moisture levels. - Have settings for different plants, and use a CodeX button to determine which settings to use.
+For example, "green" could indicate optimal moisture, "yellow" that watering is needed soon, and "red" for immediate watering. - Show the process of watering with a sequence of LED lights to simulate the water flow. - Use the LCD screen to display real-time soil moisture levels. - Have settings for different plants, and use a CodeX button to determine which settings to use.